 NASCAR LATE MODEL: The NASCAR Late Models are the top division at the speedway.
-These cars race weekly for track points, and for the NASCAR Whelen All-American Series National and State Championship standings.
+These cars race weekly for track points, and for the NASCAR Advance Auto- National and State Championship standings.
 The cars are build for racing “ground-up” with the exception of engine components that must remain stock from the automobile manufacturer.
 Body styles used are from approved domestic made cars, 1992 or newer.
 They race on 10-inch wide slick race tires and may either use high-octane race fuel, or regular pump gasoline.
-2020 LaCrosse Fairgrounds Speedway Official Rulebook – LATE MODEL
+LaCrosse Fairgrounds Speedway Official Rulebook – LATE MODEL

 GRAND NATIONAL SPORTSMEN: The Sportsmen cars are the “middle” division at the speedway.
-They run on the 5/8th mile track, and begin as street-legal cars of the 80’s and 90’s.
-The frame must be factory stock produced for that make, and the car weighs a minimum of 3200 pounds.
+They run on the 5/8th mile track, and begin as street appearing cars, trucks or modified bodies.
+Because the track allows some many different body and chassis styles for this division, a maximum speed (lap time) is enforced.
+A driver can not go faster than the posted lap time.
+If they do, the are relegated to the rear of the race.
+They do have one “mulligan” in which the team can break the limit…but only once and can not be on the last lap.
+Although very different for normal oval racing, it does provide the fans with extremely close racing and adds a new challenge of racing to the teams.
 Tires used are an 8-inch wide treaded race tire, and they may use the same fuel as the Late Models.
-2020 LaCrosse Fairgrounds Speedway Official Rulebook – SPORTSMEN
+LaCrosse Fairgrounds Speedway Official Rulebook – SPORTSMEN

 HOBBY STOCKS The Hobby Stocks cars are full-bodied strictly stock class, including a stock engine.
 Only a few modifications are made for safety to the cars.
 These cars race on a smaller, inner oval – a quarter mile track.
 All of these cars were at one time used as street cars in the 1980’s and 1990’s.
-A minimum weight is 3400 pounds and they race on regular street tires.
-2020 LaCrosse Fairgrounds Speedway Official Rulebook – HOBBY STOCKS (Thunderstox)
+A minimum weight is 3400 pounds and they race on treaded racing tires.
+LaCrosse Fairgrounds Speedway Official Rulebook – HOBBY STOCKS (Thunderstox)

-STREET STOCKS: Street Stocks are production street cars that are exclusively 6-Cylinder cars.
+STREET STOCKS and 6 SHOOTERS: Street Stocks and 6 Shooters are production street cars that are exclusively 6-Cylinder cars.
+6 Shooters have to be an American made car, Street Stocks are open to all manufactures.
 They have a minimum wheelbase of 106.”
 Similar to the Hornet division, this stock class provides an outlet for larger 6-Cylinder cars to compete on the quarter mile track.
 It’s an inexpensive way to get into racing, and most importantly, have fun!
-2020 LaCrosse Fairgrounds Speedway Official Rulebook – STREET STOCKS MINI-VANS
+LaCrosse Fairgrounds Speedway Official Rulebook – STREET STOCKS MINI-VANS

 MINI VANS: This Division is the same as our Street Stocks- but are limited to the Mini Van models.
 They are production street cars (vans) that are exclusively 6-Cylinder cars.
 They have a minimum wheelbase of 106.”
 They are a fun and inexpensive way to race and be a part of the fun!
 2020 LaCrosse Fairgrounds Speedway Official Rulebook – STREET STOCKS MINI-VANS